Loriowar/comindivion/README.md

 - Extract it by `tar -xzf comindivion.tar.gz`.
 - Assign proper right on directory using `chmod`.
 - Prepare analog of `sys/env/list.template` with all required data for production.
-- Run application server by any preferable way (foreground, daemon, systemd etc), but don't foreget about usage of the env variables from the file described in the previous step.
+- Run the application server by any preferable way (foreground, daemon, systemd etc), but don't foreget about usage of the env variables from the file described in the previous step.

 ### Systemd unit
 Assume what you extract tarball with release to `/opt/webapp/comindivion/current`.
 Then systemd unit looks follows: